LibertFan/AI/README.md

 ## How to run our programme?
 Our programme is written in python2.

-Type "python capture.py -r myTeamv4" in command line, then you can run our programme.
+Type  python capture.py -r myTeamv4

+in command line, then you can run our programme.